ashwinflx/HiddenCamera/README.md

  set sessionDurationLimit in the viewController were we are using HiddenCamera.

  ex: sessionDurationLimit = 10

- - Can set the number of photos need to be taken by setting imageCount.
-Default is 5.

- - Can set the image varience by imageVarienceNeeded. defaukt is 100.

 - add <key>Privacy - Camera Usage Description</key>
 <string>APPNAME requires access to your phone’s camera.</string> to infoPlist